Kim Jong Un: Wealth

 The International Business Times reported Kim to have 17 luxury palaces around North Korea, a fleet of 100 (mostly European) luxury cars, a private jet, and a 100 ft yacht.
-Rodman described his trip to a private island owned by Kim Jong Un: "It's like Hawaii, Ibiza, or Aruba but he's the only one that lives there."
+Dennis Rodman described his trip to a private island owned by Kim Jong Un: "It's like Hawaii, Ibiza, or Aruba but he's the only one that lives there."

 In 2012, Business Insider reported that there were "[s]igns of a rise in luxury goods ... creeping out of North Korea since Kim Jong Un took over" and that his "wife Ri Sol Ju was photographed holding what appeared to be an expensive Dior handbag, worth almost $1,594 – an average year's salary in North Korea".
 According to diplomatic sources, "Kim Jong Un likes to drink and party all night like his father and ordered the [imported sauna] equipment to help him beat hangovers and fatigue."

 In 2018, Kim reportedly received delivery of two armored Mercedes-Maybach S600s, each valued at $500,000, through an illicit shipping network in violation of international sanctions.

 Health

+A growth on Kim's cheek, June 2024.

 In 2009, reports suggested that Kim Jong Un was a diabetic and suffered from hypertension.
 Like his grandfather and father, he is also known to smoke cigarettes.

 Kim Jong Un did not appear in public for six weeks in September and October 2014.
 State media reported that he was suffering from an "uncomfortable physical condition".
 Previously, he had been limping.
 When he reappeared, he was using a walking stick.
 In September 2015, the South Korean government commented that Kim appeared to have gained 30 kg in body mass over the previous five years, reaching an estimated weight of 130 kg.

 In April 2020, Kim was not seen in public for 20 days, leading to rumours that he was critically ill or dead.
 In June 2021, following a one-month-long absence from the public eye, outside observers noted that Kim had lost a considerable amount of weight.
 It was speculated that he had lost 10 to 20 kg.
 In July 2024, South Korea's spy agency reported that Kim had regained weight and was suffering from obesity-related health issues, including high blood pressure and diabetes.
 North Korean officials were reportedly seeking new medications abroad for his conditions.
+A growth, seen on his cheek as early as late 2020, has been noted to appear to be growing.